Dubsado vs HoneyBook: An Honest Comparison for 2026

 - Frequently asked questions

-If you are comparing Dubsado vs HoneyBook, you are probably a freelancer, photographer, or creative service provider who needs one platform for proposals, contracts, invoicing, and client communication.
-Whether you search "Dubsado vs HoneyBook" or "HoneyBook vs Dubsado," the core question is the same: which tool handles client management better without nickel-and-diming you on features?
+If you are a freelancer, photographer, or creative service provider choosing between these two, the core question is: which tool handles client management better without nickel-and-diming you on features?

 Both platforms raised prices significantly in 2025.
-HoneyBook increased its Starter plan from $19/month to $36/month.
-Dubsado followed with its own adjustments.
-At today's pricing, neither is cheap -- so the decision matters more than it used to.
+HoneyBook increased its Starter plan from $19/month to $36/month, an 89% increase that triggered backlash across photography and freelance communities.
+Essentials jumped 69% ($35 to $59) and Premium rose 63% ($79 to $129).
+Dubsado followed with its own price increase effective December 1, 2025, alongside the launch of Dubsado 3.0.
+At today's pricing, neither is cheap, so the decision matters more than it used to.

 This guide breaks down every meaningful difference based on current features, pricing from each platform's official site, and user feedback from G2, Capterra, and the HoneyBook Community forum so you can pick the right one (or decide neither fits).